 Students are encouraged to visit the admissions and registration desk, located in the lower level of E Building, Monday through Friday 8 a.m. - 4:30 p.m.
-Summer Hours are Monday through Thursday 7:30 a.m. - 4:30 p.m.

 ADMISSIONS & REGISTRATION

 ADMISSION REQUIREMENTS

 Southeastern Illinois College is a comprehensive community college that welcomes all who wish to utilize its various educational programs, community services and physical facilities.
 In its admission and recruitment of students, Southeastern does not discriminate on the basis of age, disability, marital status, military status, national origin, race, religion, gender or other legally protected status.